sumonsbgc/virtualhost-shellscript/README.md

 This is a simple shellscript file.
 I just create it for fun.
 Using this script what I can do.

 * I can install laravel latest stable version
-* I can specify the project path where I want to instal the laravel
+* I can specify the project path where I want to install the laravel
 * I can configure the virtualhost, nothing need to do manually. everything handle the script.

 # Requirements